lnairGT/Robogyver-Tool-Macgyvering/README.md

 ## Results From Our Work

 Here are some of the tools constructed by our approach.
+Accuracy indicates the number of tools that the approach successfully constructed (out of the 60).
 You can also find videos of this work [HERE](https://www.youtube.com/watch?v=1XhS3Ljduts&t)

 ![Tools constructed by our work](tool_collage.png)

-**Nair2019a** - Nair, Lakshmi, Jonathan Balloch, and Sonia Chernova.
+**Nair2019a** (Represented by triangles) - Nair, Lakshmi, Jonathan Balloch, and Sonia Chernova.
 "Tool macgyvering: Tool construction using geometric reasoning."
 2019 International Conference on Robotics and Automation (ICRA).
 IEEE, 2019.

-**Nair 2019b** - Nair, Lakshmi, et al. "Autonomous Tool Construction Using Part Shape and Attachment Prediction."
+**Nair 2019b** (Represented by circles) - Nair, Lakshmi, et al. "Autonomous Tool Construction Using Part Shape and Attachment Prediction."
 Robotics: Science and Systems.
 2019.

-**Current** - Latest work on tool construction (using ESF features for shape, SCiO for materials, and attachment predictions for the final tool construction pipeline)
+**Current** (Represented by squares) - Latest work on tool construction (using ESF features for shape, SCiO for materials, and attachment predictions for the final tool construction pipeline)